purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Activation-Functions/gelu.md

 $$A = \text{gelu.forward}(Z) = \frac{1}{2} Z \odot \left[ 1 + \text{erf} \left( \frac{Z}{\sqrt{2}} \right) \right]$$

-Here, erf refers to the error function which is frequently seen in probability and statistics.
+Here, $erf$ refers to the error function which is frequently seen in probability and statistics.
 It can also take complex arguments but will take real ones here.
 Hint: Search the docs of the math and scipy libraries for help with implementation.

 ## GELU Forward Equation
 The forward pass of GELU can be calculated as: